 Compatible with RAM mounts

 The Overlander includes a powered magnetic mount with a suction-cup windshield attachment for your windshield or console.
-Powersports vehicle owners can use an optional RAM ball attachment to mount the Overlander on their vehicle's handlebars — the ball lets you position the navigator for the best view.
+Powersports vehicle owners can use the included RAM ball adapter to mount the Overlander on their vehicle's handlebars (with optional RAM mounting gear) — the ball lets you position the navigator for the best view.

 Comes with Wi-Fi®